 You’re reminded of the fact that they’ve been late to meet you several times in recent weeks, and you feel frustrated and a little embarrassed.
 It’s 8.40 pm, and they walk in the door.

 ‘Did something happen to make you late?
-I notice that you’ve been late to meet me a lot lately, and it makes me feel frustrated.
+I notice that you’ve been late in our dates lately, and it makes me feel frustrated.
 If you’re going to be late, I’d really appreciate it if you’d let me know.
 Waiting for you so often makes me feel anxious and as though you don’t respect me.
 Is there something we can do to fix this?’

 You love to cook, so you’re happy to make delicious meals most nights of the week for you and your partner.
 They don’t really like to cook, so you don’t mind doing it for both of you.